joharei/QtChordii/README.md

 good looking, self-descriptive music sheets from text files." - [Chordii's README](https://github.com/meonkeys/chordii)

-QtCordii utilizes the command line tool Chordii, and aims to provide an easy-to-use GUI making it easier to manage songbook projects with multiple songs.
+QtCordii utilizes the command line tool Chordii, and aims to provide an easy-to-use GUI making it easier to manage songbook projects with many songs.

 For more information about Chordii, check out their website: http://chordii.sourceforge.net/